Can I Eat Expired Opened Evaporated Milk?

 What are some pro storage tips?

 To maximize the shelf life of opened evaporated milk, it is important to transfer any unused portion to an airtight container and store it in the refrigerator.
 Make sure to label the container with the date it was opened to keep track of its freshness.
 Avoid storing evaporated milk near strong-smelling foods as it can absorb odors easily.
-If the evaporated milk develops an off smell, color, or texture, it is best to discard it to prevent foodborne illness.
+If the evaporated milk develops an off smell, color, or texture, it is best to discard it to reduce the risk of foodborne illness.

 Any interesting facts about Opened Evaporated Milk?